Linuxfabrik/monitoring-plugins/check-plugins/statusiq/README.md

 Monitors a [StatusIQ](https://www.site24x7.com/statusiq/) (by Site24x7) status page via its RSS feed.
 Returns a component-by-component status overview with Nagios-compatible alerting.

-**Alerting Logic:**

-* OK for "Operational" or "Informational" messages
-* WARN for "Under Maintenance", "Degraded Performance", and "Partial Outage" messages
-* CRIT for "Major Outage" messages
-* UNKNOWN if the RSS feed appears to be disabled or returns no data
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Fetches the RSS feed of the specified StatusIQ status page (appends `/rss` to the URL)